-- All positions will be posted by Human Resources (HR) through our Applicant Tracking System (ATS). - The Hiring Manager (HM) is responsible for developing and maintaining an accurate description of the essential responsibilities of the job, which is to be maintained in HR. - HR will review job descriptions for consistency across the University and recommend edits as necessary. - HR will create the template for positions not yet in the ATS. - The Department will be responsible for editing specific details needed within the posting. - The last step in the ATS routing will be with HR and the position will be posted after this stage. - Discuss with your HR Partner posting and sourcing strategies for position. - Note that different VP units may have different processes in addition to those outlined in this toolkit, such as a process to approve positions prior to submitting in the ATS.
+- All positions will be posted by Human Resources (HR) through our Applicant Tracking System (ATS). - The Hiring Manager (HM) is responsible for developing and maintaining an accurate description of the essential responsibilities of the job, which is to be maintained in HR. - HR will review job descriptions for consistency across the University and recommend edits as necessary. - The Department will be responsible for adding specific details needed within the posting. - The last step in the ATS routing will be with HR and the position will be posted after this stage. - Discuss with your HR Partner posting and sourcing strategies for position. - Note that different VP units may have different processes in addition to those outlined in this toolkit, such as a process to approve positions prior to submitting in the ATS.